Advanced Combustion Engine Measurement and Analysis: Unequal valve bridge clearance

 Conclusion

-· Imbalance in Valve Timing: Imbalanced airflow or exhaust flow, reduced efficiency and power
+• Imbalance in Valve Timing – Leads to disrupted airflow or exhaust flow, reducing efficiency and power output.

 Some data presented in this article were sourced from the Diesel Engine Analysis Guide by EPRI, available at this link (https://www.scribd.com/document/382755927/Diesel-Engine-Analysis-Guide-EPRI)